ChenLi0111/Snake-Game/assignments/a1/README.md

 Use q/Q to quit the game.<br />

 ## The enhancements:<br />
 Creative level design.
 A classic level is a bounded square region with no obstacles inside.
-You can enhance this by adding obstacles that the snake must avoid and gaps on the border that lets the snake wrap around to other side of the screen.(10 marks): <br />
+You can enhance this by adding obstacles that the snake must avoid and gaps on the border that lets the snake wrap around to other side of the screen: <br />
 Add obstacles.<br />
 Add gaps on the border that lets the snake wrap around to other side of the screen.<br />